 Not to be outdone by the Mirror Cube or Bird’s Nest, this latest lofted tree hotel room in Sweden seems to shoot through its forest surroundings – a suspended steel bullet in the sky.
+“The Cabin” is a 24-square-meter guest room at the Treehotel ideal for two people.

 Unlike its cousins, the means of support are attached at the top, with the cabin hanging from tree-connected steel beams.
 Likewise, an upper bridge leads to an entryway on the same level as the roof deck, with occupied spaces sitting below.